 rental?
 Are they within walking distance?

-- Insurance: Do you need to organise home
+- Insurance: Do you need to organise home and contents

-address with your car insurance company?
+your car insurance company?

 - Dispose of unwanted items: Get rid of

 any unwanted items by doing a garage sale and raise some extra